Our House: Financial Empowerment for the Working Homeless

 2. The Problem: What problem are you helping to solve?

-We seek to solve the problem of family homelessness, which has persisted due to the complex challenges facing homeless families, including a lack of family-supporting jobs, the cost of childcare and transportation, and difficulties navigating complex systems such as the banking and healthcare industries.
-Our comprehensive, multi-generation service model helps entire families navigate past these challenges and out of homelessness permanently.
+We seek to solve the problem of family homelessness, which persists for many reasons, including a lack of family-supporting jobs and systemic challenges to family financial health.
+Financial literacy, budget coaching, and access to savings programs are part of our comprehensive, multi-generation service model helps entire families navigate past these challenges and out of homelessness permanently.